leonawicz/SNAPQAQC/docs/md/getAlfStatsAndDensities.md

 alf.ageSamples.df$Location <- NA
 ```

-Save metadata into `meta.RData`, which is used by the master QAQC Shiny app.
+Save metadata into `meta.RData`, which is used by the master QA/QC Shiny app.
 Currently, this is saved in a backup file as a specific version of metadata since the integration of ALFRESCO output statistics into the app is in an early developmental stage and not used by most repo branches.